This glossary describes key Zoopla terminology

 Point at which signed contracts confirming the intention to transfer ownership between buyer and seller are physically exchanged and the parties become legally bound by the terms.

-A listing appears as 'Expired' in your Saved properties list if the property has been successfully sold or let by the marketing agent.
+A property listing appears as 'Expired' in your Saved properties list if the property has been successfully sold or let by the marketing agent.

 Failed Valuation Survey

 When a lender turns down a mortgage application as a result of the surveyor's report.

 First Time Buyer

 Buyers who have not previously purchased a property.

 Mortgage with interest rates initially "fixed" for a defined period.

 Those non-structural items in a property that should be listed to be included in a sale.

 A separate and self-contained premise forming part of a building.

 Where part of a freehold property overhangs a different freehold property or land.